PrestaShop/docs/src/content/1.7/modules/sample-modules/extending-sf-form-with-upload-image-field.md

 }
 ```

-Let's use Installer class inside the main module class
+Let's use Installer class inside the main module class.

 ```php
     /**